 This program has a maximum enrollment capacity.
 If there are more applicants than spaces available, then admission to this program will be competitive.
 It is highly recommended that you include a second choice program in your Northwestern Study Abroad Application, in case you are not offered admission to this program.
 Listing a second choice program in your Northwestern Study Abroad Application does not affect your chances of getting admitted to this program.
 Review the admissions criteria and selection process for Northwestern Programs here.

 Interviews are required with:

-All interviews must take place on or before February 10th.
+All interviews must be scheduled before February 10th, but can take place after if no other times are available.
 Interview slots fill up quickly, so please plan ahead when scheduling and do not wait until days before the deadline.
 Extensions will not be granted.

 3 Northwestern units.
 Visit Registration & Credit to learn more about credit types and requirements, registration, and other considerations.

 Self-catered single or double rooms at TSH Campus Marina the city's largest international student residential facility located in the Poble Nou neighborhood, a 13 minute walk to the UPF Main Ciutadella Campus where classes will be held.